 Tair (Redis OSS-compatible) instances support Lua commands.
-Lua scripts can be used to efficiently process compare-and-set (CAS) commands.
-This improves the performance of Tair (Redis OSS-compatible) and simplifies the implementation of features.
+Lua scripts can efficiently process compare-and-set (CAS) commands, improving instance performance and simplifying the implementation of features that were previously difficult or inefficient to implement.
 This topic describes the syntax and usage of Lua scripts.

 Syntax